danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 - Server logs are disproportionately priced.
 They are too expensive for this project.
 This prevents us from debugging many problems ourselves.
 - The wait time for support can be long and incorrect.
 - Server might be (was in our case) misconfigured
+- Potential data-mismatch, that must be handled migration time

 ##### Pros